 While calcium is better known as the bone-building nutrient, it helps build your muscles as well.

-This nutrient serves a key role in helping muscles contract and the body recover from fatigue during and following exercise.
+This nutrient serves a key role in helping muscles contract and the body recovers from fatigue during and following exercise.
 When calcium for muscle use is unavailable, your body will take a hit on your bones to obtain that calcium.
 Then, you find yourself in a double whammy — you are losing calcium as your muscles shrink too.

-Dairy is still a leading source of calcium but, if you’re on a non-dairy diet, you can get it from oranges, broccoli, sardines and other leafy greens as well.
+Dairy is still a leading source of calcium but, if you’re on a non-dairy diet, you can get it from oranges, broccoli, sardines, and other leafy greens as well.

 This mineral facilitates the coordination between your nerve impulses and your muscles.
 Other than calcium, potassium is also a key nutrient involved in muscle contraction.
 Its major function is to keep your blood pressure in check which certainly affects how your muscles get the nutrients it needs to grow and to stay firm.
-Spinach, tomatoes and plum are all good and healthy sources of potassium.
+Spinach, tomatoes, and plum are all good and healthy sources of potassium.

 6. Vitamin B Complex